picanumber/yapp/README.md

 Note that this process is __fundamentally different from producing a collection of objects__. __A typical example where you might want to hatch your input is when processing text files__, say line by line.
 If the stage that produced the lines was to scan the whole text file and output a vector of text lines (strings) then you'd face the following deficiencies:

 1. Extraneous memory used to hold the entirety of the text file.
 The program only needs a single line "in-flight" to do its processing.
 2. The next stage has to wait until the whole file has been read.
-The "vector of lines" implies that text processing can only begin after the text file has been read.
+A "vector of lines" implies that text processing can only begin __after__ reading all of the text file.

 Such a situation can be greatly improved if the "text reader" stage produces its output in a piece wise fashion: Each line that is ready, gets immediately pushed to the next stage for processing.

-__To create a hatching stage__ use a callable that accepts `yap::Hatchable` objects as input, a class similar in logic to `yap::Filtered` that conveys how the stage does its processing:
+__To create a hatching stage__ use a callable that accepts `yap::Hatchable` objects as input, a class with logic similar to `yap::Filtered` that conveys how the stage does its processing:

-1. The `yap::Hatchable` is convertible to `bool`. `true` means new input while `false` (empty optional) means you're still producing output from the previous input.
+1. The `yap::Hatchable` is convertible to `bool`. `true` means new input while `false` (empty optional) means you're still processing the last input.
-2. The hatching stage outputs an object that is convertible to `bool`, e.g. an `std::optional` or again `yap::Hatchable`. __The pipeline stops processing the same input when the output is `false`__, alternatively it keeps invoking the stage with an empty `yap::Hatchable` to produce more output from the same input.
+2. The hatching stage outputs an object that is convertible to `bool`, e.g. an `std::optional` or again `yap::Hatchable`. __The pipeline stops processing the same input when the output is `false`__, alternatively it keeps invoking the stage with an empty `yap::Hatchable` to produce more output from the last input.

 ```cpp
 auto exampleHatchingStage = [](yap::Hatchable<int> input)